FSGModding/FS22_Dedi_Companion/README.md

 This is a mod file for [Farming-Simulator 22](https://www.farming-simulator.com/) dedicated servers and clients to expand features for dedicated servers.

+Note: This is still a work in progress mod.
+Not all features listed below are currently active and working as they should.

 __Features__
 - [Chat Logger](#chat-logger) - Logs player chats and saves them to active savegame as ChatLogger.xml
 - [Chat Notifications](#chat-notifications) - Server will respond and post updates in in-game chat window.